 Your event must:

-You can apply for a TEN online via the GOV.UK website.
+Apply for a Temporary Event Notice.
 You must do this at least 10 working days before your event.

 You will have to pay a fee of £21.

 You must send a copy of the TEN to the police at least 10 working days before the event, but if you apply apply online, the council will contact the police for you.

 The date of submitting the TEN and the day of the event are not included in the total number of working days before the event.

 You can only apply for a TEN as an individual, not an organisation.